 Total dissolved solids (TDS) primarily comprise inorganic minerals and organic substances, including a wide range of salts (Miranda and Krishnakumar, 2015).
 High TDS concentration in water can result in aesthetic issues such as discoloration, unpleasant taste, or precipitation (Sibanda et al., 2014).
 The levels of TDS, in a general sense, serve as an indicator of the overall pollutant load.
 According to the Water Quality Control Regulation, when comparing TDS values, the first and fourth K-means cluster models represent Class II water quality, while the second K-means cluster model represents Class I, and the third K-means cluster model represents Class III.
 Similar results were observed when evaluating the same values using the Fuzzy C-means cluster model.
-Specifically, the first, second, and fourth Fuzzy C-means models correspond to Class II water quality, the third Fuzzy C-means model corresponds to Class III (Turkish Regulations, 2015).
+Specifically, the first, second, and fourth Fuzzy C-means models corresponds to Class II water quality, the third Fuzzy C-means model corresponds to Class II, and the third Fuzzy C-means model corresponds to Class III (Turkish Regulations, 2015).